sgregnt/handy_memos/readme.md

 rm -r /path/to/dir
 ```

-or
+⋅⋅⋅or

 ```
 rm -rf /path/to/dir
 ```
-to avoid interactive mode.
+⋅⋅⋅to avoid interactive mode.

 # Github